sequencer/dwbb-impl/readme.md

 - testbench

   the testbench folder contains a template(which can be implemented via macro or compiler plugin) to create a formal checker for blackbox and reference.

-- wrapper

-  this is the wrapper for dwbb, is what normal user requires to instantiate DWBB blackbox in their project.

 ## User Guide